Sharique-sid/Panna-AI/CONTRIBUTING.md

-# Contributing to TakeNotes
+# Contributing to Panna.ai

-Thank you for your interest in contributing to **TakeNotes**!
+Thank you for your interest in contributing to **Panna.ai**!
 We welcome all kinds of contributions, including bug reports, feature requests, documentation improvements, and code enhancements.

 ## Getting Started